Last Updated on January 22, 2024 by Sharon Advik

 You can find lots of good reviews online from some outstanding photographers.

 I first saw this lens when I visited Samsung’s factory in Korea a few years ago.

 If you own a mirrorless APS-C camera, this is the widest-angle lens you can get with an aperture as wide as F2.

 The 12-millimeter focal length is the full-frame equivalent of 18 millimeters, a nice ultra-wide angle.

-That’s not crazy wide, and the wider maximum aperture of F2 means lots and lots of light for shooting indoors or in the dark, and I found it useful for video work, too.
+That’s not crazy wide, and the wider maximum aperture of F2 means lots and lots of light for shooting indoors or in the dark.
+And I found it helpful for video work, too.

-The focus ring turns very smoothly and precisely with just the right amount of weight to make it enjoyable to use manual focusing is pretty easy with an ultra-wide-angle lens.
+The focus ring turns smoothly and precisely with just the right amount of weight to make it enjoyable.
+Manual focusing is pretty easy with an ultra-wide-angle lens.